Nuo27/Potplayer-Ollama-Translate/README_EN.md

 | `repeatPenalty` | `1.0 - 2.0` | Penalizes repeated tokens to reduce duplication. |
 | `maxTokens` | `1024-2048` | Max number of tokens generated. |

-> You can add more parameters if needed, but usually only temperature and topP require adjustment.
-Make sure to update the `GetActiveParams` method accordingly
+> You can add other parameters if needed, but generally you only need to adjust temperature and topP.
+Make sure to update the `GetActiveParams` method accordingly.

 **Reasoning/Thinking Configuration**
 | Variable | Example Value | Description |